 Field-hunting tip

-Look in low-temperature hydrothermal sulfide veins country — that is the host setting where stromeyerite typically forms.
+Look in low-temperature hydrothermal sulfide veins country, the host setting where stromeyerite typically forms.
 If you start seeing argentite, chalcocite, bornite in float, you are in the right ground.
 Field specimens usually show a massive, compact, rarely in small tabular crystals habit, so train your eye for that shape before scanning the outcrop.